midl-dev/polkashots-website/getting-started.md

 This link redirects, so if using `curl`, make sure to pass the `-L` parameter to follow http redirects.

-You must the uncompress this snapshot with the `7z` utility.
+You must the uncompress this snapshot with the `lz4` utility.
 As `polkadot` user, run:

 ```
-7z x <file> -o/home/polkadot/.local/share/polkadot/chains/polkadot
+lz4 -c -d <file> | tar -x -C /home/polkadot/.local/share/polkadot/chains/polkadot
 ```

 This will create a folder `/home/polkadot/.local/share/polkadot/chains/polkadot/paritydb`.